Modern Access to Food

 The increased intake of omega-6 linoleic acid (18:2n-6) during the past 50 years is evident in the steadily increased content of linoleic acid accumulating in adipose fat (see Figure below).
 “Western” diets give a higher amount of omega-6 in HUFA than traditional Mediterranean or Japanese diets.
 The result is that Americans now have many opportunities for RECIPE REPAIR using Omega Meals software.
-Eating seafoods is an easy way to shift HUFA balance and lower risk for excessive omega-6 actions.
-While food choices alone CAN give desired HUFA balance, some daily food combinations don’t succeed.
-That’s when many people use fish oil supplements to reach their goal while they continue eating prepared foods with fairly negative scores.
+Eating seafoods is an easy way to shift HUFA balance to lower the risk for excess omega-6 actions.
+While food choices alone CAN give a desired HUFA balance, some daily food combinations don’t succeed.
+That’s when many people use fish oil supplements to reach their goal while they continue eating prepared foods that have fairly negative scores.

 The consequence of having different ethnic foods with different balances of omega-6 and omega-3 EFA nutrients is that the HUFA balance in apparently healthy people ranges from 20% to 85% omega-6.Those tissue HUFA balances relate to the risk for many unwanted inflammatory conditions and are a useful health risk assessment measurement.
 They can be measured in a simple finger-tip blood-spot test.